- How many boarders are there at St Mary’s?

 Quiet time is also held on a Sunday from 2.00pm to 4.00pm and is another opportunity for the girls to study and prepare for the school week, with tutor support again available.

-Our Boarding Academic Support Teacher, who specialises in Mathematics, is dedicated to assisting the boarding students with their academic endeavours, and manages the tutoring, study skills and prep programmes within the boarding house.
+Our Boarding Academic Support Teacher, is dedicated to assisting the boarding students with their academic endeavours, and manages the tutoring, study skills and prep programmes within the boarding house.

 In order to ease the girls into the academic expectations of Senior School, support is introduced once they begin the A Look Inside programme in Year 4 and is a good way to begin to prepare your daughter for boarding.